 - Compensatory damages, also known as actual damages

 - Punitive damages

 - Content removal

-In internet defamation cases, compensatory damages make up the lion's share of the compensation that victims stand to receive.
-As the name implies, compensatory damages aim to compensate the victim for what they have suffered.
+In internet defamation cases, compensatory damages make up the lion's share of the compensation that business victims stand to receive.
+As the name implies, compensatory damages aim to compensate the business for the financial harm that they have suffered from the defamatory statements.

 There are two sub-categories of compensatory damages: Economic and non-economic damages.

-A victim's economic damages are their financial losses that stemmed from the defamatory conduct.
+A business victim's economic damages are the financial losses that stemmed from the defamatory conduct.
 For businesses that have been defamed online, they typically include things like: